cython/cython/docs/src/userguide/language_basics.rst

 freely, but only Python functions can be called from outside the module by interpreted Python code.
 So, any functions that you want to "export" from your Cython module must be declared as Python functions using ``def``.
-There is also a hybrid function, declared by :keyword:`cpdef` in Cython language or by ``@ccall`` decorator.
-A hybrid function can be called from anywhere, but uses the faster C calling conventions when being called from other Cython code.
-A hybrid function can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython.
+There is also a hybrid function, declared with :keyword:`cpdef` in ``.pyx`` files or with the ``@ccall`` decorator.
+These functions can be called from anywhere, but use the faster C calling convention when being called from other Cython code.
+They can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython.
-If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling a hybfid method from Cython compared to calling a C method.
+If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling such a method from Cython compared to calling a C method.

 Parameters of either type of function can be declared to have C data types,